 In compliance with new standards from the U.S. Office of Management and Budget for collecting and reporting data on race/ethnicity, additional information was collected beginning in 2011 so results could be reported separately for Asian students, Native Hawaiian/Other Pacific Islander students, and students identifying with two or more races.
 Beginning in 2011, all of the students participating in NAEP were identified as one of the seven racial/ethnic categories listed below:

-As in earlier years, students identified as Hispanic were classified as Hispanic in 2013 even if they were also identified with another racial/ethnic group.
-Students who identified with two or more of the other racial/ethnic groups (e.g., White and Black) would have been classified as “other” and reported as part of the "unclassified" category prior to 2011, and classified as “Two or More Races” in 2011 and 2013.
+As in earlier years, students identified as Hispanic were classified as Hispanic even if they were also identified with another racial/ethnic group.
+Students who identified with two or more of the other racial/ethnic groups (e.g., White and Black) would have been classified as “other” and reported as part of the "unclassified" category prior to 2011, and classified as “Two or More Races.”
 Results for these students are presented under the “Two or More Races” category in the graphics and tables in the reports.

-When comparing the results for racial/ethnic groups from 2013 to earlier assessment years, the 2013 data for Asian and Native Hawaiian/Other Pacific Islander students were combined into the Asian/Pacific Islander category.
+When comparing the results for racial/ethnic groups from recent assessment years to assessment years prior to 2011, the data for Asian and Native Hawaiian/Other Pacific Islander students were combined into the Asian/Pacific Islander category.

 Results are reported separately for male and female students.